jankovicmmarko18/pysparkosm/README.md

 conda install -c conda-forge pyrosm pip install --ignore-installed cykhash==1.0.2

-In order to fully use the script capabilities, install and connect geoserver, mapstore and postgresql with postgis extension and set the parameters in run.py file
+In order to fully use the script capabilities, install and connect geoserver, mapstore and postgresql with postgis extension and set the parameters in run.py file - kwargs
 Moify run.py input parameters
-In order to run the script, locate run.py, open anaconda terminal with active osm environment and run: python run.py files will be extracted on location (directory+pbfname) and uploaded to the database and published on the geoserver.
+In order to run the script, locate run.py, open anaconda terminal with active osm environment and run: python run.py files will be extracted on location (directory+pbfname) if you want published on the geoserver, enable publishing in read and node extraction functions in run.py